-- (a) To ensure priority is given to pedestrian movement. - (b) To encourage retail trading and appropriate commercial uses at street level. - (c) To encourage development with a strong street address and well-defined residential entries. - (d) To ensure ground level building frontages are active, open, inviting and that shop fronts are maximised. - (e) To provide continuous awnings for pedestrians in B4 Mixed Use Zones. - (f) To maintain the small shop character at ground floor in B4 Mixed Use Zones. - (g) To encourage publicly accessible through-site pedestrian access ways within B4 - Mixed Use Zones. - (h) To provide safe pedestrian environments through reduced vehicular crossings on primary commercial streets.
+- (a) To ensure priority is given to pedestrian movement. - (b) To encourage retail trading and appropriate commercial uses at street level. - (c) To encourage development with a strong street address and well-defined residential entries. - (d) To ensure ground level building frontages are active, open, inviting and that shop fronts are maximised. - (e) To provide continuous awnings for pedestrians in B4 Mixed Use Zones. - (f) To maintain the small shop character at ground floor in B4 Mixed Use Zones. - (g) To encourage publicly accessible through-site pedestrian access ways within B4 Mixed Use Zones. - (h) To provide safe pedestrian environments through reduced vehicular crossings on primary commercial streets.

-- (a) All development to which this Part applies is to provide active street frontages in accordance with Part B16.2 Active Street Frontages. - (b) Buildings must have a clear street address with well-defined entries that are visible from the street. - (c) Commercial and residential entries must be separated. - (d) Access to residential dwellings above ground level should not occupy more than 20% of the principal street frontage. - (e) New shop fronts must have proportions and characteristics that are consistent with other shop fronts in the Bondi Beachfront Area. - (f) Shop fronts must consist primarily of clear glazing that is capable of opening to the public domain. - (g) Opaque facades at ground level are not permitted in B4 Mixed Use Zones. - (h) Primary commercial street frontages must provide an entry to a retail premises every 5 6.5m - (i) Vehicular entries are not permitted along Campbell Parade and primary commercial street frontages. - (j) Pedestrian through-site access links are encouraged.
+- (a) Development must be sensitive to the streetscape character and views.
+A streetscape and context analysis is to be provided in accordance with Part B12 Design Excellence. - (a)(b) All development to which this Part applies is to provide active street frontages in accordance with Part B16.2 Active Street Frontages. - (b)(c) Buildings must have a clear street address with well-defined entries that are visible from the street. - (c)(d) Commercial and residential entries must be separated. - (d)(e) Access to residential dwellings above ground level should not occupy more than 20% of the principal street frontage. - (e)(f) New shop fronts must have proportions and characteristics that are consistent with other shop fronts in the Bondi Beachfront Area. - (f)(g) Shop fronts must consist primarily of clear glazing that is capable of opening to the public domain. - (g)(h) Opaque facades at ground level are not permitted in B4 Mixed Use Zones. - (h)(i) Primary commercial street frontages must provide an entry to a retail premises every 5 6.5m - (i)(i) Vehicular entries are not permitted along Campbell Parade and primary commercial street frontages.

+(i)(k) Pedestrian through-site access links are encouraged.